-- 1. Touch the Settings icon () to open the Settings menu. - 2.
-Open the Reference menu and select the Analog Ref Setting submenu shown below.
+- 1. Select the Settings icon () to open the Settings menu. - 2.
+Select Reference to open the Reference submenu and select the Analog Ref Setting submenu.
+(See Figure 62.)

-Figure 45: Analog reference settings configuration
+Figure 62: Analog reference settings configuration

-- 3. Select from one of the following reference I/O options: - Loop-Through.
+- 3. Select from one of these reference I/O options: - Loop-Through.
 The REF input is looped out the REF output BNC. - Terminate Input.
 The REF input is terminated at the REF input BNC.
 There is no signal at REF output BNC.